top of page

 • Key skills: A curated list of strengths, soft skills, and areas of expertise that define how you work.
 Your unique strengths should be front and center.
 But don’t just drop a bunch of buzzwords to satisfy applicant tracking systems (ATS).
 Make sure these skills actually reflect what you bring to the table.

 Your turn: Open up your resume.
 Do these five sections exist?
 Do they work?
-If something is missing or feels weak, make a note.
-Up next, we’ll break down how to make each section stronger.
+If something is missing or feels weak, make a note and follow along.
+We’ll break down how to make each section stronger.

 Perfect Chief of Staff Resume Example (PDF)